The Judicial Appointments Commission (JAC) invites applications for Recorder 2018

 In order to consider a recommendation, the Appropriate Authority may request any information that was available to the JAC in making its recommendation.
 You should be aware that any information you provide in your application or during the selection process could be passed on to the Lord Chief Justice.

 The number of vacancies on this exercise has been increased in order to meet business needs.
 The JAC has now been asked to fill up to 250 posts.
 The timeline for the selection process up to and including the selection day period is unaffected and remains as set out in this information page.

 Following a review of the business need in the crime jurisdiction, all candidates will now receive their outcome letters in late June 2019.

 All successful candidates across the three jurisdictions – crime, family and civil – will be recommended for appointment according to the existing information page timeline i.e. outcome of selection process expected by late June 2019.

 All candidates will be assessed using the same non-jurisdictional tools and selected on merit.

 Outcome of the exercise

-We will issue results by email around early June 2019.
+We will issue results by email around late June 2019.

 If you are not successful following the selection day, you can request written feedback.
 You should make this request within 6 weeks of the email informing you that you have not been successful.
 We will aim to respond to your request within 20 working days.